CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_quality.rst

 Released processed data products
 #####################################
 The processed data products are of the most immediate scientific interest.
 Only processed data products which pass validation are considered for release.
-Specifically, we require the continuum multi-frequency synthesis (mfs) image to pass the validation outlined in ":ref:`Validation of processed data products: Continuum <Continuum>`".
+Specifically, we require the continuum multi-frequency synthesis (mfs) image to pass the validation outlined in ":ref:`Validation of processed data products: Continuum <cont>`".
 In that case, all processed data products are released for that beam of a given observation.
 It may be the case that the polarization or line products do not pass their validation (see respective sections in ":ref:`Validation of processed data products`").
 In this case, these data products are flagged in the quality assessment columns of the VO tables (see :ref:`User interfaces`).

 The sections below provide a brief look at the released data products for continuum, polarization and line.
 The separate section ":ref:`Data quality`"  provides a view of the data quality of these released data products.